 As you may recall, Issen-Yoshoku is located in the historic Gion district, where traditional Japanese architecture, art, and fashion are on prominent display.
-This seemed like a good time to revisit Gion, partially so that Shawn could see it for the first time and partially to take advantage of Amelia’s traditional garb.
+This seemed like a good time to revisit Gion, partially so that Shawn could see it for the first time and partially to take advantage of The Missus’s traditional garb.

 Our first stop in Gion was a traditional vendor of fine Japanese beverages.
 By which I am obviously referring to Starbucks, home of the green tea latte (which I understand to have introduced green tea to Japan).
 Issen-Yoshoku had fantastic okonomiyaki, but was a little short on lattes.
 Plus, we’d been travelling for a while now and were eager for a taste of home.

 It was then, when we were ensconced in familiarity and our guards were momentarily down, that disaster struck.
 One of Kat’s lenses took a tumble and split its glass, rendering it totally useless.
 This was distressing, and threatened to put a damper on the evening.

 We decided that the photography portion of our evening was over.
 We headed back to our hostel, where The Missus changed back into her civvies and bundled up her kimono fabrics.

 We didn’t want to end the day on a sour note, though.
 Not just for Kat’s sake, but also for Shawn’s — this was his last night in Japan!
 We knew that we needed to find something fun to do, and as luck would have it we knew just the place.

 It took less than a minute to walk down the alley to the ¥300 standing bar that had welcomed us previously.
 We were glad that we did.